Drew Waters Player Props: Royals vs. Guardians

-Drew Waters -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Logan Allen on the mound, on June 28 at 8:10 PM ET.
+The Kansas City Royals, including Drew Waters (.286 batting average in his past 10 games), take on starting pitcher Shane Bieber and the Cleveland Guardians at Kauffman Stadium, Thursday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Guardians.
+He racked up two hits (going 2-for-3 with a double) in his most recent game against the Guardians.

 Drew Waters Game Info & Props vs. the Guardians